gvwilson/sdxpy/src/interp/index.md

 -   Compilers and interpreters are just programs.
 -   Basic arithmetic operations are just functions that have special notation.
 -   Programs can be represented as trees, which can be stored as nested lists.
 -   Interpreters recursively dispatch operations to functions that implement low-level details.
 -   Programs store variables in stacked dictionaries called environments.
 -   One way to evaluate a program's design is to ask how extensible it is.
 ---

 [%x test %] introduced the idea that programs are just another kind of data.
 Similarly,
-the compilers and interpreters that make programs run are just programs themselves.
+the [%g compiler "compilers" %] and [%g interpreter "interpreters" %] that make programs run are just programs themselves.
 Instead of changing the characters in a block of memory like text editors, or calculating sums and averages like spreadsheets, compilers turn text into instructions for interpreters or hardware to run.